joshua-lintropic/website/README.md

-My personal website, for both academic and personal purposes.
+My personal website, for both academic and life purposes.